Federal Benefits and State Services

 What is Medicaid?
 Who is Eligible?

 Medicaid is a joint federal and state entitlement administered by The Health Care Authority (HCA).
 The HCA is the state agency that oversees Medicaid.
 Medicaid provides funding for a wide range of medical and other services.
-Coverage is broadest under the Categorically Needy (CN) program and most restricted under the Medically Indigent (MI) program.
+Coverage is broadest under the Categorically Needy (CN) program and most restricted under the Medically Needy (MN) program.

-do not have access to the internet at home, your local public library will be able to help you find this internet site and get the information.
+If you do not have access to the internet, your local public library will be able to help you find this internet site and get the information.

 STATE SERVICES AND SUPPORTS